 Africa to Asia

+Uromastyx should be provided with as much space as possible.
 Large enclosures are necessary for thermoregulation.
 Uromastyx will move from warmer to cooler areas as needed to regulate their body temperature.
-This behavior is important to their health for many reasons, and is usually not possible in small tanks.
+This behavior, called thermoregulation, is important to their health for many reasons and is usually not possible in small tanks.

 Light, Heat & Humidity

 UVB lighting is required for your uromastyx to properly use vitamins & minerals from their food to keep healthy.
 Specifically, UVB desert bulbs help them synthesize vitamin D3 which allows for them to absorb and use calcium properly.

 Without proper UVB, your uromastyx could develop metabolic bone disease (MBD), leading to eventual death.

 UVB bulbs should be placed within 8-24” of the basking site depending on the UVI your reptile requires & the UVB % of the bulb.
 UVB bulbs should be left on for 12-14 hours per day and replaced every 6-12 months.
 Only use your UVB bulbs during the day hours to provide a normal night/day schedule.
 NOTE: UVB and UVA are two different kinds of light.
 UVA CANNOT be substituted for UVB light.

 Reptiles cannot maintain their body temperature by producing metabolic heat.
 They rely on external conditions (i.e. heat bulb) to regulate the temperature of their bodies.
 Consequently, a thermal gradient must be established in your uromastyx’s habitat.
 That means you must provide a basking area (hot) and a cooling area (warm).
 This process of self- regulating their body temperature by moving back and forth from their basking area to cooler areas is known as thermoregulation and is necessary for proper reptile health.

 • Basking temperature: 120°-130°F